Assistance programs Tippecanoe County.

 - Grants for housing costs, such as utilities, rent, and heating bills.

 - Referrals are given to low-income families to fix a house or pay for needs, and find free government grants to pay for home repairs.

 - Other support may range from financial aid for funeral expenses, transportation, security deposit help, or shelter.

-Salvation Army Social Services - This Tippecanoe County charity not only offers spiritual support and guidance, but there is also limited financial aid, grants, food, loan programs, and more.
+Salvation Army Social Services - This Tippecanoe County charity not only offers spiritual support and guidance, but there is also limited immediate financial help, grants, free food, loan programs, and more.
 Based on resources, the following support may be offered.

 Operating from a center in Lafayette, some money may be available.
 The funds can pay for everything from rent to utility or water bills, housing, and medical care needs.
-There are also basic needs, such as an emergency shelter, food, clothes, and much more.
-Or stop by the thrift voucher (or request a voucher) for Christmas toys and household items.
+There are also basic needs, such as an emergency homeless shelter, food, clothes, and much more.
+Or stop by the thrift voucher (or request a voucher) for Christmas toys, school supplies or backpacks and household items.
 Get help from the Tippecanoe County Salvation Army.

 If a local family starts getting behind on mortgage payments they should call as soon as possible, before it is too late.
-The office is receiving at least one application a day for the foreclosure counseling services, which offers legal help and possible mediation in foreclosure discussions.
-You need to visit the Indiana Legal Services to request information.
+The office offer free or low-cost foreclosure counseling services.
+Lawyers offer legal help and possible mediation in foreclosure discussions.
 Find other ways to get Indiana mortgage assistance.